-5. The parties shall [serve][exchange] statements of witnesses of fact by 4.00pm on [ ].
+5. The parties shall [serve][exchange] statements of witnesses of fact by 4.00 pm on [ ].

+EXPERT EVIDENCE [Use (1) (2) or (3)]

+- (1) No expert evidence - 6.
+[It being agreed] [The court being of the view] that no expert evidence is required, neither party has permission to rely on expert evidence without further order. - (2) Single joint expert - 7.
+Expert evidence [on the issue of ] shall be limited to the written report of a single expert [name if available] to be jointly instructed by the parties.
+Unless the parties agree in writing or the court otherwise orders, the fees and expenses of the single expert shall be paid by the parties equally.

-6. Experts written reports to be served by 4 pm on [ ].
-7. Expert reports to be agreed if possible.
-If not, the experts shall hold without prejudice discussions and prepare and serve a statement of issues agreed and issues not agreed with a summary of the reasons for any disagreement by 4.00pm on [ ].
-8. Experts to attend for cross examination at the trial unless agreed by the parties or otherwise ordered by the Court.
-VIEW (in appropriate cases) [].
-Parties to co-operate in making arrangements for an early site inspection (aided by the provision of an agreed case summary and core bundle of key documents) by a Circuit Judge (to whom the case will then be reserved) .
-LIST ING [ ].
-The case is to be listed for trial before a Circuit Judge in the period from [ ] to [ ] with a time estimate of [ ] day/s, [including hours] [excluding any] pre-reading time for the court.
-[For hearing of 3 days or more: Parties not to attend until on the first day] [ ].
-There will be a telephone listing appointment on [the first available date after namely] at Each party must have turns emplo direction is for consideration in appropriate cases, namely where the dispute wholly or mainly on the interpretation of title deeds and/or plans.
-It may be expected at any stage of case management if and t appears likely to promote early wing of the issues and/or assistance with settlement.
+- 8. Parties are to agree a letter of instruction to the single joint expert by 4 pm on [\\\\\].
+Expert to provide a copy of his report to the parties and file his report with the court by 4.00 pm on [\\\\\]. - 9.
+Each party to serve any questions to the single joint expert on the other parties and the single joint expert by 4 pm on [ ].
+Expert to respond to such questions by 4 pm on [ ] by serving a copy of his answers on the parties and filing the answers with the court. - 10.
+If the parties cannot agree by 4.00 pm on [ ] [who the expert is to be] [the form of the letter of instruction] [the payment of the expert's fees] either party may apply to the court for further directions. - (3) Parties' experts - 11.
+Each party has permission to rely on expert evidence of a [state discipline(s)]. - 12.
+Experts' written reports to be served by 4 pm on [ ]. - 13.
+Expert reports to be agreed if possible.
+If not, the experts shall hold without prejudice discussions and prepare and serve a statement of issues agreed and issues not agreed with a summary of the reasons for any disagreement by 4.00 pm on [ ]. - 14.
+Experts to attend for cross examination at the trial unless agreed by the parties or otherwise ordered by the Court. - VIEW (in appropriate cases) - [].
+Parties to co-operate in making arrangements for an early site inspection (aided by the provision of an agreed case summary and core bundle of key documents) by a Circuit Judge (to whom the case will then be reserved).

+LISTING

+- [].
+The case is to be listed for trial before a Circuit Judge in the period from

+[] to [

+] to [

+] with a time estimate of [

+] day/s, [including hours] [excluding any] pre-reading time for the court.
+[For hearing of 3 days or more: Parties not to attend until ....... on the first day].

+- [].
+There will be a telephone listing appointment on [the first available date after namely] on at ......
+Each party must have dates to avoid for parties, witnesses and advocates.
+The listing

+&lt;sup>3 This direction is for consideration in appropriate cases, namely where the dispute turns wholly or mainly on the interpretation of title deeds and/or plans.
+It may be employed at any stage of case management if it appears likely to promote early narrowing of the issues and/or assistance with settlement.

-&lt;sup>2 (1) Trial window will in principle to be one month for each day of estimated length of trial, and will commence about 4 weeks after the projected time of the last step in pre-trial preparation, which will usually be either exchange of witness statements or finalisation of expert evidence.
+&lt;sup>4 (1) Trial window will in principle be one month for each day of estimated length of trial, and will commence about 4 weeks after the projected time of the last step in pre-trial preparation, which will usually be either exchange of witness statements or finalisation of expert evidence.